 Paige received her classical training and performed with the Louisiana Ballet under Artistic Director Phoebe Brantley.
 She attended three Summer Programs at the School of American Ballet studying under Alexandra Danilova, Antonia Tumkovsky and Suki Schorer.
 Paige also trained and performed with the Eglevsky Ballet under the direction of Melissa Hayden, Edward Villella and Michael Vernon.
 She received the Bravo Scholarship from the University of South Florida’s College of Performing Arts, where she studied under Gretchen Ward Warren and Martin Fredmann.
 Paige graduated from Florida State University with a BS degree in Interior Design.
 She lives in Fairhope where she and her husband Bruce have raised three daughters.
 Paige joined the Mobile Ballet faculty in 2005.

-Lauren is a Mobile native and is currently in her eleventh season as a Principal dancer with the Mobile Ballet Company.
+Lauren is a Mobile native and is a Principal dancer with the Mobile Ballet Company.
 She began her training at the Mobile Ballet School with Winthrop Corey, Ann Duke and Lori Bilbrey-Vaghefi.
 She has studied in New York at the Joffrey Ballet School, Steps, and Ballet Arts at City Center, in addition to American Ballet Theatre Summer Intensive at the University of Alabama and Charleston Ballet Theater.
 Lauren’s featured roles with Mobile Ballet include the title role in Cinderella, Lucy in Winthrop Corey’s Dracula, Swanhilda in Coppelia, Clara, the Snow Queen, and the Dewdrop Fairy in The Nutcracker, Marie Taglioni in Grand Pas de Quatre and Winthrop Corey’s Mein Himmel pas de deux.
 Lauren is also a visual artist.
 In 2006, she received her Bachelor of Arts degree in Studio Art from Spring Hill College.
 In 2010, she received her Master of Fine Arts in Painting from the New York Academy of Art in New York City.
 Currently she is an instructor in the visual arts departments of both Spring Hill College and the University of South Alabama.
 She has shown her work both locally and nationally at such places as the Huntsville Museum of Art, the Mobile Museum of Art, and Mark Miller Gallery and Honey Ramka Gallery in New York City.